marshareb/marshareb.github.io/_posts/2025-5-28-Density-Closed-Orbits.md

 ## Follow up remarks

-- It would be interesting to see how optimal $\delta$ can get.
-For example, using more geometric means, Butt was able to get a similar result for Anosov geodesic flows in [Lemma 2.9](https://arxiv.org/abs/2203.12128), but her rate is more explicit than the one we conjured up.
+- It would be interesting to see what an optimal choice of $\delta$ is.
+For example, using more geometric means, Butt was able to get a similar result for Anosov geodesic flows in [Lemma 2.9](https://arxiv.org/abs/2203.12128).
 - It might be interesting to see how this would follow from an effective equidistribution result (in the vein of Kadyrov in [here](https://arxiv.org/abs/1608.01767), and later improved by O'Hare in [here](https://arxiv.org/abs/2310.20027)).